-Investing in a solution like this isn’t for everyone but it’s a good choice for high-volume bars that sell lots of beer and often lose employees due to workload.
+Investing in a solution like this isn’t for everyone, but it’s a good choice for high-volume bars that sell lots of beer and often lose employees due to workload.

 According to Mintel, orders for alcohol-free mixed drinks grew by 35% between 2016 and 2019.

-So it comes as no surprise that numerous alcohol-free bars are opening doors across the country.
+It comes as no surprise that numerous alcohol-free bars are opening doors across the country.
 In addition, traditional bars are also updating their menu with mocktails and other zero-proof drinks.

 The margins here are particularly attractive since you can use cheaper ingredients and still charge a price close to that of a standard cocktail.

-So if you’re not already serving zero-proof drinks, think about the type of crowd you want to attract and whether it makes sense to introduce them in your bar.
+If you’re not already serving zero-proof drinks, think about the type of crowd you want to attract and whether it makes sense to introduce them in your bar.

-5. Higher demand for premium mixers
+5. Greater demand for premium mixers

-6. Focus on sustainability
+6. Focus on supply chain management

 7. A comeback for classic cocktails